twitter YouTube LinkedIn

 Image: Manchester Camerata

-Manchester Camerata and the Royal Northern College of Music (RNCM) are exploring how listeners respond neurologically, behaviourally and physiologically to different music listening experiences.
-The project is also investigating whether responses differ between live and recorded performances, an increasing area of interest by the Covid-19 pandemic.
+Manchester Camerata and the Royal Northern College of Music explored how listeners respond neurologically, behaviourally and physiologically to different music listening experiences.
+The project also investigated whether responses differ between live and recorded performances, an increasing area of interest after the Covid-19 pandemic.

 Michelle Phillips has a background in music psychology and is interested in how audiences perceive time when responding to music.
 You can find out more about her experience of working with Manchester Camerata in the short video.

-Launched in 2021, this project is trialling an innovative methodology where three different measures are being used to collect data on the audience’s response to music.
-You can find out more about the methodologies in the blog announcement for the project below.
+Launched in 2021, this project trialled an innovative methodology where three different measures were used to collect data on the audience’s response to music.
+You can find out more about the methodologies used in the blog below.

 Project learning and findings